On a Lustful Night Mingling with a Priest: Manga

-The manga is digitally serialized at W Comics ZR's Jun'ai Kakumei G! in 2014 via W Comics.
+The manga is digitally serialized at W Comics ZR's Jun'ai Kakumei G! in June 2014 via W Comics.
 The first volume was released in June 2015.
 The third volume was released by publisher Seiunsha's Clair TL Comics in June 2016, and W Comics ZR released the 10th volume.

 Volumes

 Anime

-It was announced on March 2017 that it would have the anime adaptation.
+It was announced in January 2017 that it would have an anime adaptation.
 The anime is directed by Hideki Araki at studio Seven, with series composition by Makoto Takada.
 Mizuki Aoba adapts Reon Maomi's art into animation and Hisayoshi Hirasawa is the sound director.
 The anime is broadcast on Tokyo MX with 12 episodes, each in 3–5 minutes.
 Confetti Smile sungs the opening theme titled "Meaning of Life".
 The anime has 3 versions: general version for regular TV audiences, an R15 version that is broadcast in AT-X, and an R18 version that can be digitally rented via ComicFesta Anime Zone.